Amazon Game Studios

-Amazon Games (formerly Amazon Game Studios) is an American video game company and division of the online retailing company Amazon that primarily focuses on publishing video games developed within the company's development divisions.
+Amazon Game Studios (formerly Amazon Games) is an American video game company and division of the online retailing company Amazon that primarily focuses on publishing video games developed within the company's development divisions.

 History

 In 2011, Amazon opened the Amazon Appstore and started to hire developers for social mobile games.
 In 2012, Amazon Game Studios released Living Classics, a social game for Facebook.
 It published third-party games for the Fire Phone, like Lost Within and Til Morning's Light and To-Fu Fury.

 Amazon first announced that it would create computer games in 2014.
 Amazon recruited Kim Swift (Portal, who has since left for Xbox Game Studios), Clint Hocking (Far Cry 2), and developers who previously worked on System Shock 2.
 Amazon sought to make games in-between the industry standards of small and large teams making casual and AAA games, respectively.
 Amazon Game Studios wanted to make teams of five to thirty people who would work on games for between a year and 18 months with a focus on "creativity" and "craftsmanship", whether the genre is for children or hardcore gamers.
 Studio vice-president Mike Frazzini wanted to make projects like Minecraft, The Walking Dead, and The Room.
 The studio also wanted developers to impact the direction of their hardware, between its cloud services and Amazon-brand devices.
 For example, developers can offload processing to Amazon's cloud services and the Amazon Fire TV has expanded memory as a result of developer feedback.
 A lot of the company's developers left within a year of the company's founding.
 Amazon Game Studios went on to publish a number of mobile titles, including the horror game Lost Within.

 Two years after the studio's initial announcement, at the September 2016 TwitchCon, the studio revealed its first three PC games: Breakaway, Crucible, and New World.
 Breakaway was a team-based brawler in which two teams of four fight to deliver a ball to their opponents' goal.
 It was designed for tight integration into Twitch, the streaming service Amazon acquired in 2014.
 Amazon Game Studios announced the cancellation of Breakaway in March 2018.
 Crucible was a 12-player, class-based game in which players competed to become the last man standing.
 Crucible was launched in May 2020, but also cancelled later that year, with Relentless Studios citing "inability to see a sustained future" as the cause.
 New World is a massively multiplayer sandbox game with a supernatural colonial United States theme.
 Players can form settlements, fight each other, or fight monsters out in the world.
 Crucible launched on May 20, 2020, while New World was released on September 28, 2021, after a 2nd pushback date was announced on July 10, 2020, and a 3rd on August 31, 2021.
 In August 2018, Christoph Hartmann, co-founder of video game publisher 2K Games – a wholly owned subsidiary of Take-Two Interactive – became the new Vice President of Amazon Game Studios working under Mike Frazzini.